gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus catalog add [type] [options]
     -t, --type TYPE                  Catalog Item Type Name or ID
+        --quantity QUANTITY          Quantity for this catalog item.
+Will be overridden to 1 if quantity not allowed.
         --validate                   Validate Only.
 Validates the configuration and skips adding the item.
         --context [instance|server]  Context Type for operational workflow types
         --target ID                  Target Resource (Instance or Server) for operational workflow types